SyedWafiHasan/Spring/README.md

 ### 4. `@Autowired`

-`@AutoWired` annotation is used to inject the dependency of one bean into another.
+`@Autowired` annotation is used to inject the dependency of one bean into another.
-When you annotate a method or field with `@AutoWired`, SpringBoot will inejct the dependency automatically and find the bean that matches that field or parameter.
+When you annotate a method or field with `@Autowired`, SpringBoot will inejct the dependency automatically and find the bean that matches that field or parameter.

 In other words, `@Autowired` annotation in SpringBoot manages the entire life cycle of the object.